stephenlprice/CloudHome/docs/spectral/Sample-Rules.md

 # Sample Rules

-A collection is noteworthy Spectral rules
+A collection of noteworthy Spectral rules.

 ``` yaml
 formats: